Bri Teresi Flaunts Incredible Curves In Tiny White Miniskirt While Playing Golf

 On Thursday, October 1, American model Bri Teresi uploaded a tantalizing Instagram post for her 1 million followers to enjoy.

 The photos showed the 25-year-old posing on a golf course with numerous trees in the background.
-According to the geotag, the pictures were taken at the Alta Sierra Country Club located in Grass Valley, CA.
+According to the geotag, the pictures were taken at the Alta Sierra Country Club located in Grass Valley, California.

 The model opted to wear a yellow t-shirt that had been tied in the back and a tiny white pleated miniskirt.
 The revealing ensemble put her incredible curves, toned midsection, and lean legs on display.
 Bri finished off the sexy look with hoop earrings and a pair of Nike tennis shoes.
 The blond bombshell also styled her luscious locks in loose waves.